Equity, Diversity, Inclusion

 EDI Representatives

-A group of faculty representatives from lower, middle and upper school meet throughout the year to discuss issues of equity and justice.
-The council leads the community's work by hosting speakers, facilitating faculty readings and discussions, and coordinating work with students in their divisions.
+A dedicated group of faculty representatives from lower, middle, and upper school meet throughout the academic year, discussing issues of equity and justice.
+The council spearheads the community's vital work by hosting informative speakers, facilitating engaging faculty readings and discussions, and thoughtfully coordinating work with students across their respective divisions.
 EDI Divisional Coordinators: Louis Mercer, Winder Holman and Christine Ritchey.
-EDI Council: Carin Peacock, Janet Lord, Ann Goodrich, Graham Rosby, Becky Corrigan and Juan Vidal.
+EDI Council: Carin Peacock, Janet Lord, Ann Goodrich, Graham Rosby, and Becky Corrigan.

 Themes